 Officially launched in the fall 2016 as a partnership between Virginia Tech’s School of Performing Arts and the University Libraries, COMPEL is a new crowdsourced repository designed to address this critical challenge of centralized access, preservation, and reproduction of computer music.
 Its initial focus is on the aforesaid vulnerable interactive subset composed for live performer(s) and some form of technology-mediated part that commonly requires potentially complex software and/or hardware setup.
 Furthermore, COMPEL seeks to empower composers and performers by providing a platform that seamlessly integrates the community-building social media tools with the library repository.
-By combining these two features, COMPEL offers a crowdsourced platform that encourages users to participate and contribute to an ever-growing ecosystem of unique and cutting-edge music literature.
+By combining these two elements into one, COMPEL offers a crowdsourced platform that encourages users to participate and contribute to an ever-growing ecosystem of unique and cutting-edge music literature.

 More specifically, COMPEL addresses the aforesaid challenges by: